aI-lab-glider/nurse-scheduling-solver/README.md

 ### Passing holidays

 Occurrences of national holidays impact scoring due to the reduced number of working hours.
-Information about them can be passed in schedule JSON under the _month_info_ key as an array of day indicies:
+Information about them can be passed in schedule JSON under the _month_info_ key as an array of day indices:

 ```json
 "month_info": {